 Gumbo Lane - WANDA GAG

-Lithograph, 1927, Winnan 36, intended edition of 100 (50 printed by George Miller).
+Lithograph, 1927, Winnan 36, edition 100.
 10 x 12 3/4 in.
 Initialed "w" on the stone, lower left.
 Signed in pencil.
 This is a superb impression with full margins.
 The condition is excellent.
 "This slightly surreal scene captures Wanda Gág’s rapture over the garden at her rural retreat Tumble Timbers.
 She nicknamed the garden Gumbo Lane.
 It produced nothing more exotic than lima beans and Swiss chard, but to Gág it was something primal and passionately alive.
 The plants sprout eyes, the wooden posts rear up like snakes, and the grape arbor appears ready to charge.
 The little building at upper right was the outhouse for Tumble Timbers..."
 (Tumble Timbers was located in rural Glen Gardner, New Jersey.)
 The above quotation is from the entry for this print on the Mineapolis Institute of Art's website.
 It was written by Marla Kinney.
 This outstanding print was selected as one of the Fifty Prints of the Year by the American Institute of Graphic Arts.